-The Fund does not have employees.
-The Louisiana Clerks of Court Association provides management and other administrative services to the Fund for a fee.
-However, we randomly selected five employees of the Louisiana Clerks Association and obtained ethics compliance documentation from management and determined whether the entity maintained documentation to demonstrate that required ethics training was completed.
+The Louisiana Clerks of Court Association provides management and other administrative services to LCRAA for a fee.
+LCRAA does not have employees.
+However, we randomly selected five employees of the Louisiana Clerks Association and obtain ethics compliance documentation from management and determined whether the entity maintained documentation to demonstrate that required ethics training was completed.